 Portugal’s business model also benefits energy marketers (eMSPs).

-By offering an expanded market, where they can sell energy not only at public stations but also at private facilities, these operators can retain their customers more effectively
+By providing an expanded market where they can sell energy not only at public stations but also at private facilities, these operators can more effectively retain their customers, as it allows each one to sell energy at all charging stations.

 This puts them in a better position to compete and attract users.